-E. Lebedeva1 and C. Höhne1
+E. Lebedeva and C. Höhne Justus-Liebig-Universität, Gießen, Germany

-1Justus-Liebig Giessen University, Giessen, Germany

 One of the main purposes of the CBM experiment at the upcoming FAIR facility is the reconstruction of low-mass vector mesons.
 The CBM experiment will be capable to reconstruct low-mass vector mesons in both leptonic decay channels: muons and electrons.
-The current status of low-mass di-electron simulations at 3.5AGeV, 8AGeV (SIS-100) and 25AGeV (SIS-300) will be presented in this report.
+The current status of low-mass di-electron simulations at 3.5A GeV, 8A GeV (SIS-100) and 25A GeV (SIS-300) will be presented in this report.

 The simulations were performed with the latest version of the CBMROOT software (February 2015).
 UrQMD v3.3 was used to generate the event background.
 Signals were implemented using the PLUTO decayer with multiplicities from HSD.
-The following geometries were used in the simulations: STS - v13d, RICH - $v14a_1e$ (8AGev) or $v14a_3e$ (25AGeV), TRD - $v14a_1e$ (8AGev) or $v14a_3e$ (25AGeV), TOF - v13b.
-The RICH geometry implemented here is based on a CAD design and includes realistic material budget for all components (see [1]).
+The following geometries were used in the simulations: STS - v13d, RICH - $v14a_1e$ (8AGeV) or $v14a_3e$ (25AGeV), TRD - $v14a_1e$ (8AGeV) or $v14a_3e$ (25AGeV), TOF - v13b.
+The RICH geometry implemented here is based on a CAD design and includes realistic material budgets for all components [1].
 The smearing algorithm was used for the TRD detector response simulation.
-In order to avoid additional background from gammaconversions in the target a 25μ m Au target was used.
+In order to avoid additional background from gamma-conversions in the target, a 25 μ m Au target was used.